-Closing the Loop is a new maker-led research group exploring gaps in current materials knowledge and application of sustainability tools and practices in the studio, in partnership with Creative Informatics.
+Closing the Loop is a new maker-led research group exploring gaps in current materials knowledge and application of sustainability tools and practices in the studio, who have been supported by Creative Informatics and The National Lottery’s Together for our Planet fund.

-The research group grew from a workshop of the same name which AAS delivered in March 2020, in association with the Think Plastic: Materials and Making exhibition at the Royal Botanic Garden Edinburgh; and exhibition of work resulting from the research and practice-based findings of the Smart Plastics group.
-Smart Plastics and Think Plastic are two key Applied Arts Scotland projects that specifically address sustainability and environmental responsibility in materials choice for makers.
+The research group grew from a workshop of the same name which AAS delivered in March 2020, in association with the Think Plastic: Materials and Making exhibition at the Royal Botanic Garden Edinburgh; an exhibition of work resulting from the research and practice-based findings of the Smart Plastics group.
+Smart Plastics and Think Plastic are two key AAS projects that specifically address sustainability and environmental responsibility in material choices for makers.

 The workshop’s title drew on the concept of circular economies, as described by the Ellen MacArthur Foundation as looking ‘beyond the current take-make-waste extractive industrial model’, to offer an alternative framework based on three principles: